The Senussi Campaign

 Click on any photo to enlarge, and to open a slideshow.
 (All images © Stuart Hadaway)

 The British now began to benefit from the troops and resources being withdrawn from Gallipoli.
 The Western Frontier Force began to push back west along the coast, and attacked another major Senussi camp at Aggagia on 26 February 1916.
 The British pushed the Senussi defenders back, and when they began to retreat the Queen’s Own Dorset Yeomanry launched a devastating cavalry charge into their rearguard.
-Hundreds of Senussi were killed or taken prisoner, and large amounts of supplied captured.
+Hundreds of Senussi were killed or taken prisoner, and large amounts of supplies captured.
 One of their main leaders was among those captured, the Ottoman officer Ja’far Pasha Al-Askari.
 This broke the back of the Senussi resistance along the coast.
 The British now marched on Sollum, which was re-occupied with little resistance on 14 March 1916.
 However, just because the Senussi were crumbling did not mean the march was easy; two battalions of the South African Brigade and the Hong Kong and Singapore Mountain Battery found themselves marching across high ground for two days almost without water, and suffered terribly from the heat and thirst.
 On 17 March, an armoured car column struck deep into the desert, covering 120 miles in a day to free the survivors from HMS Tara, who had been held in the desert for 19 weeks under appalling conditions.

 Into the desert

 The Senussi on the coast had been defeated, but they still held many of the large oases in the Western Desert, including Siwa, Bahariya and Farafra.
-The British began to isolate these forces, using a combination of blockhouses and fences (as they’d used in South Africa against the Boers), and active and aggressive patrols in the desert.
+The British began to isolate these forces, using a combination of blockhouses and fences (as they had used in South Africa against the Boers), and active and aggressive patrols in the desert.
 Camel troops and armoured cars travelled through the empty wastelands between the oases, intercepting Senussi supply columns.
 The British worked with the Italians, who were still fighting the Senussi in Libya, to cut off their supplies and support.
 It was a slow business, but most of the Senussi forces began to be starved out, and in October and November 1916 almost all of the oases were abandoned by the Senussi and reoccupied by the British.
 Soon, only the force at Siwa, under the personnel command of the Grand Senussi, remained.

 In early February 1917, a strong force of armoured cars was sent to Siwa, attacking at dawn on 3 February.
 In fighting over two days, the Senussi forces were routed, and the Grand Senussi fled back into Libya.
 The Senussi signed a peace treaty with Britain and Italy in April 1917.